maximbaz/wluma/README.md

 On Arch Linux you can use [wluma](https://aur.archlinux.org/packages/wluma/) or [wluma-git](https://aur.archlinux.org/packages/wluma-git/) packages.

-Alternatively, build using `make build` and install via `sudo make install`.
+Alternatively, download the [release artifact](https://github.com/maximbaz/wluma/releases) or build the app yourself, and then install it via `sudo make install`.

+## Build

+If you want to build the app yourself, make sure you use latest stable Rust - using `rustup` is perhaps the easiest.

+Then simply run `make build`.

 ## Permissions